efimich/ljleaks/README.txt

-file for ljleaks.ru site
+Project files for ljleaks.ru site.

-show and save latests livejournal.com site.
+Project about show and save latests posts from livejournal.com site.